vardius/user-bundle/README.md

 ----------------
 1. Download using composer
 2. Enable the VardiusUserBundle
-3. Add roles
+3. Create user class
 4. Configure the VardiusUserBundle
-5. Add custom properties to User
-6. Overriding a Form Type
+5. Overriding a Form Type

 ### 1. Download using composer